Terryana D'Onofrio

 Terryana D'Onofrio (born 28 January 1997) is an Italian karateka.
 She won the gold medal in the women's kata event at the 2025 European Karate Championships held in Yerevan, Armenia.
-She is a four-time medalist at the World Karate Championships.
+She is a five-time medalist at the World Karate Championships.
 D'Onofrio is also a four-time gold medalist in the women's team kata event at the European Karate Championships.

 Career

 D'Onofrio won the silver medal in the women's kata event at the 2018 World University Karate Championships held in Kobe, Japan.
 She also won one of the bronze medals in the women's team kata event at the 2018 World Karate Championships held in Madrid, Spain.

 In 2019, D'Onofrio competed in the women's individual kata event at the World Beach Games held in Doha, Qatar.